-- CROs in connection with performing R&D services on our behalf; - investigative sites or other providers in connection with clinical trials; - vendors in connection with non-clinical development activities; and - vendors related to product manufacturing, development and distribution of clinical supplies.
+- CROs in connection with performing R&D services on our behalf; - investigative sites or other providers in connection with clinical trials; - vendors in connection with non-clinical development activities; and - · vendors related to product manufacturing, development and distribution of clinical supplies.

 We base our expenses related to clinical trials on our estimates of the services received and efforts expended pursuant to contracts with multiple CROs that conduct and manage non-clinical studies and clinical trials on our behalf.
 The financial terms of these agreements are subject to negotiation, vary from contract to contract and may result in uneven payment flows.
 There may be instances in which payments made to our vendors will exceed the level of services provided and result in a prepayment of the clinical expense.
 Payments under some of these contracts depend on factors such as the successful enrollment of patients and the completion of clinical trial milestones.
 In accruing service fees, we estimate the time period over which services will be performed, enrollment of patients, number of sites activated and level of effort to be expended in each period.
-If the actual timing of the performance of services or the level of effort varies from our estimate, we adjust the accrual or prepaid accordingly.
-Although we do not expect our estimates to be materially different from amounts actually incurred, our understanding of the status and timing of services performed relative to the actual status and timing of services performed may vary and may result in us reporting expenses that are too high or too low in any particular period.
+If the actual timing of the performance of services to be materially different from amounts actually incurred, our understanding of the status and timing of services performed relative to the actual status and timing of services performed may vary and may result in us reporting expenses that are too high or too low in any particular period.